-Beloit, and Rockton Township; all in the County of Winnebago, in the State of Illinois.
+Beloit, Rockton Township and Roscoe Township; all in the County of Winnebago, in the State of Illinois.
 SMTD does not provide fixed-route bus services at this time.
 SMTD service is not limited to medical trips but qualifying medical trips can be made to and from medical facilities outside the normal SMTD service area.
-Although SMTD will accommodate any trip purpose or traveler within the Service Area, in most years close to 90% of all trips were to seniors and persons with disabilities.
+Although SMTD will accommodate any trip purpose or traveler within the Service Area, in most years the vast majority of all trips were to seniors and persons with disabilities.
 SMTD interconnects with the services offered by the Beloit Transit System and the Janesville Transit System (through the Beloit Janesville Express Bus) to the north and with the services offered by the Rockford Mass Transit District to the south.
 The above mass transit services have been an integral participant in the SLATS planning process for years.